harvardAMR/harvardAMR.github.io/people.md

 <div class="inner">

 	<p>
 	Welcome to our team page!
-HAMR @ GSAS is run by graduate students and postdoctoral affiliates and advised by a Harvard faculty committee.
+HAMR is run by graduate students and postdoctoral affiliates and advised by a Harvard faculty committee.
 We are always looking to work with new trainees and professors.
 Please reach out via email or Twitter to learn about more ways to get involved.
 	</p>
 </div>